Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Introduction

 \subsection{Main Ideas}

-Our algorithm in fact learns a more general class of states, namely: quantum states with \emph{stabilizer dimension} at least $n - t$ (\cref{def:stabilizer-dimension}).
-Informally, a quantum state has stabilizer dimension $n-t$ if it is stabilized by an abelian group of $2^{n-t}$ Pauli operators.
-(Recall that an operator $U$ stabilizes a quantum state $\ket\psi$ when $U \ket{\psi} = \ket{\psi}$.)
+\paragraph*{Stabilizer dimension} As remarked earlier, our algorithms learn states with stabilizer dimension at least $n - t$ (\cref{def:stabilizer-dimension}).
 Quantum states prepared by Clifford gates and $t/2$ non-Clifford gates fall into this class because they have stabilizer dimension at least $n- t$ (\cref{lem:arbitrary-gate-dimension}).

 Our first observation is that learning $\ket{\psi}$ reduces to learning the group $G$ of $2^{n-t}$ stabilizing Pauli operators of $\ket{\psi}$.
 In particular, we show in \Cref{lem:clifford-mapping-algorithm} that given a set of generators for $G$, we can efficiently construct a Clifford circuit $C$ such that $C\ket{\psi} = \ket{\varphi}\ket{x}$, where $\ket{x}$ is a computational basis state on $n-t$ qubits and $\ket{\varphi}$ is a general state on $t$ qubits.
 This construction builds on standard techniques for manipulating stabilizer tableaux, which appeared e.g.\ in the Aaronson-Gottesman algorithm \cite{aaronson2004simulation}.
-In some sense, this step \say{compresses} the non-Cliffordness of the state into the first $t$ qubits.\footnote{Similar techniques of compressing non-Cliffordness have appeared in \cite{arunachalam_et_al:LIPIcs.TQC.2022.3, leone-stabilizer-nullity}.} Once we know $C$, we can easily learn $\ket{x}$ by measuring $C \ket\psi$, and can learn $\ket{\varphi}$ using a tomography algorithm on $t$ qubits, which takes $2^{O(t)}$ time \cite{bruss1999optimal}.
+In some sense, this step \say{compresses} the non-Cliffordness of the state into the first $t$ qubits.\footnote{We are not the first to utilize this type of decomposition; similar techniques of compressing non-Cliffordness have appeared in \cite{arunachalam_et_al:LIPIcs.TQC.2022.3, leone-stabilizer-nullity}.} Once we know $C$, we can easily learn $\ket{x}$ by measuring $C \ket\psi$, and can learn $\ket{\varphi}$ using a tomography algorithm on $t$ qubits, which takes $2^{O(t)}$ time \cite{bruss1999optimal}.

+Unfortunately, learning $G$ exactly is difficult in general, because there exist states that have no Pauli stabilizers, but that are arbitrarily close to states with a large stabilizer group (for example, consider perturbing a stabilizer state in a random direction).
+One of our key contributions is to make the above argument based around \Cref{lem:clifford-mapping-algorithm} robust: we show that to learn $\ket{\psi}$, it suffices to merely approximate $G$ by a (possibly different) Pauli subgroup $\hat{G}$, in a sense of approximation that we will make precise later.
+Roughly speaking, we require that $\hat{G}$ be sufficiently large, and that a random element of $G$ approximately stabilizes $\ket{\psi}$ (up to sign) on average:

+We show that given a group $\hat{G}$ of size $2^{n-t}$ that satisfies this property, \cref{alg:reduction} finds a Clifford circuit that approximately maps $\ket{\psi}$ to a state of the form $\ket{\varphi}\ket{x}$, which allows us to learn $\ket{\psi}$ using only single-copy measurements.
+To find such a $\hat{G}$, we give two algorithms: one that uses entangled measurements, and another that uses only single-copy measurements.